usedhondacivic/ECE-4760-POV-Display/index.md

 ## Electrical

 In a system experiencing high accelerations, Printed Circuit Boards (PCB's) are king.
 Made from high strength PTFE substrate, these boards can stand many thousands of G's, and soldered connections are extremely resilient to the characteristic forces of a POV display.
-They are also light weight and slightly flexible, making them even more suitable for our use case.
+They are also light weight and slightly flexible, making them perfect for our use case.
 We decided to create two PCB's for our design.

 The first is what we call the "Arm".
 The arm holds 40 surface mounted APA102 LED's and provides standard 0.1 inch headers for interfacing with the LEDs.
 We added a M3 sided hole on each end of the arm, which allowed us mount the PCB and screw on nuts and ballance the weight of the rotor.
 The APA102 LEDs were chosen because they use a two wire SPI protocol to communicate with the control board.
 This allows communication rates of up to 20 MHz, more than fast enough for our application.
 We previously experimented with the popular WS2812B LEDs, but these LEDs capped at around 1 KHz refresh rate.
 This would limit the radial resolution of our display.